tmds/Tmds.Ssh/README.md

   const UnixFilePermissions DefaultCreateFilePermissions;      // = '-rwxrwxrwx'.

   // The SftpClient owns the connection.
-  SftpClient(string destination, SftpClientOptions? settings = null);
+  SftpClient(string destination, SftpClientOptions? options = null);
-  SftpClient(SshClientSettings sshSettings, SftpClientOptions? sftpSettings = null);
+  SftpClient(SshClientSettings settings, SftpClientOptions? options = null);

   // The SshClient owns the connection.
-  SftpClient(SshClient client, SftpClientOptions? settings = null);
+  SftpClient(SshClient client, SftpClientOptions? options = null);

   // Only usable when the SftpClient was constructed directly using the constructor that accepts a destination/SshClientSettings.
   Task ConnectAsync(CancellationToken cancellationToken = default);